 Certain derivatives are embedded within other non-derivative host financial instruments to create a hybrid instrument.
-The economic characteristics and risks of the embedded derivatives are closely related to the economic characteristics and risks of the host instrument, and the hybrid instrument is measured at fair value, the embedded derivative is not separated from the host instrument with changes in fair value of the embedded derivative recognised in the income statement in accordance with IFRS 9
+The economic characteristics and risks of the embedded derivatives are closely related to the economic characteristics and risks of the host instrument.
+The hybrid instrument is measured at fair value, and the embedded derivative is no longer separated from the host instrument with changes in fair value of the embedded derivative recognised in the income statement in accordance with IFRS 9.

 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to the Note holders.
+The Company pays its entire share of the appreciation to the Note holders and the swap provider.